Description

 Frequently Asked Questions

-No, swimming is not allowed there.
-The Cúber reservoir is artificial and serves as a water source and drinking-water supply for Mallorca.
-Visitors mainly use the area for walking, hiking and photo stops.
+No, swimming is strictly prohibited.
+The reservoir serves as a drinking water supply for Mallorca.

 Reviews